jamesstout/jamesstout.github.io/about.md

     image: /assets/images/IMG_8719.jpg
 ---

-XXX Hi, I'm James - an English guy living in Hong Kong - into technology, photos, comedy, smashing telly, Apple, iOS/Mac development and, of course, the weather.
+Hi, I'm James - an English guy living in Hong Kong - into technology, photos, comedy, smashing telly, Apple, iOS/Mac development and, of course, the weather.

 I'm on [Twitter][1] for day to day stuff and links.
 I sometimes post photos to [Instagram][3].